-The Esri arcgis-datastore-cluster-upgrade.template.json Amazon Web Services (AWS) CloudFormation template upgrades a tile cache or spatiotemporal ArcGIS Data Store 10.9 on multiple Amazon Elastic Compute Cloud (EC2) instances that you created using the template described in Deploy ArcGIS Data Store in cluster mode using CloudFormation.
+The Esri arcgis-datastore-cluster-upgrade.template.json Amazon Web Services (AWS) CloudFormation template upgrades a tile cache or spatiotemporal ArcGIS Data Store 10.9, 10.9.1, or 11.0 on multiple Amazon Elastic Compute Cloud (EC2) instances that you created using the template described in Deploy ArcGIS Data Store in cluster mode using CloudFormation.

 The arcgis-datastore-cluster-upgrade.template.json template upgrades ArcGIS Data Store on multiple EC2 instances.